egonelbre/egonelbre.com/content/blog/2015-10-19 obliterate-facilitated-code.md

 If you build your library using facilitated examples, then, how do you know that it will work in the real-world?
 There can be lots of little details that need to be taken account when writing real-world code.

-Also… real-world examples can help with your design, a lot.
+Also ... real-world examples can help with your design, a lot.
 You will notice pieces that can be simplified or removed completely.

 Quick short references for examples are fine as long as you have a real-world application demonstrating its use.